Transparent Progress. Sustainable Solutions.

 Our Safety Approach

-Upon beginning employment, employees are trained to complete work in a safe manner.
-They are instructed in how to recognize and address risks.
-For safety concerns beyond their control, team members are asked to notify their supervisor or facility management.
-Workplaces are inspected by Environmental Health and Safety (EHS) personnel, safety committees, consultants, and regulatory agencies that assist in identifying risks.
-Minor risks are corrected immediately, while others that require additional time or resources are tracked to completion.
-Ever-Green follows a hierarchy of controls established for hazard mitigation.
+We empower our employees to be proactive in maintaining a safe environment by providing thorough training on risk recognition and mitigation.
+For safety concerns that require further intervention, we have established clear reporting pathways to supervisors and facility management.
+To ensure a robust safety culture, our workplaces undergo regular inspections by Environmental Health and Safety (EHS) personnel, dedicated safety committees, external consultants, and regulatory bodies, all contributing to the identification of potential hazards.
+Identified risks are addressed promptly, with minor issues corrected immediately.
+For more complex risks requiring additional resources, we implement a tracking system for timely resolution.
+Our hazard mitigation strategies are guided by a well-defined hierarchy of controls, prioritizing the most effective measures.
 Company preference in resolving risk is always to eliminate it entirely, otherwise make a substitution which replaces the hazard with a safer alternative, utilize engineering controls to isolate people from the hazard, issue administrative controls to change the way people work, and as a last resort, utilize personal protective equipment to protect the employee.
 Employees are expected to report all observed work-related hazards and hazardous situations.
 Reports may be submitted informally, in a verbal, written, or electronic message to a supervisor, a member of the management team, or the EHS department.
-Additionally, employees in several operational settings can enter work orders for the risk to be tracked and corrected.

 Employees receive training to minimize unnecessary risks and avoid situations where factors may lead to injury or adverse health effects.
 Reporting unsafe conditions or voluntarily removing themselves from hazardous work areas will not result in negative consequences.
 This approach creates a safe and healthy work environment for all employees.